yangsibai/simple-mvc/README.md

         });
     };

-`GET` represent http method is get,this is the default value,you can omit it:
+`GET` represent http method is get,this is the default method,you can omit it:

     exports.user=function(req,res){
         var user={